Woman who helped murderer escape Kansas prison empathizes with Alabama officer - NewsBreak

 Dorr said red flags — regarding Manard’s temper — started to pop up, but she never considered turning the inmate in.
 She said she now fears for Vicky White’s safety.

 “When you are living on the run like that, it’s kind of a powder keg.
-You’re always just looking over your shoulder expecting something to happen every minute, so you are on edge all the time.”Only 1 Florida beach makes list of best in the U.S.
+You’re always just looking over your shoulder expecting something to happen every minute, so you are on edge all the time.”Suspect, in white supremacist gang, found guilty in 2019 Kansas prison stabbing

 Dorr and Manard lived in a cabin in Tennessee for most of their 12 days on the run.
 She wasn’t ready for their time together to be over when it came to a dramatic end.